This article was published in collaboration with the editorial team at Longreads. It was originally published on April 9, 2018.

 Though an influx of recent transplants, mostly young professionals, has tilted Cobb’s politics left, the county retains its reputation as a stronghold of white conservatism.
 Despite the 2017 opening of a new stadium for the Atlanta Braves, Cobb had for years steadfastly refused to allow the construction of a rail link to Atlanta’s transit system, in part out of a longstanding desire to wall itself off from the so-called “black Mecca” across the Chattahoochee River.
 (Years ago, a county commissioner infamously declared he’d stock the river with piranha to block rapid transit.)

-Although the violent crime rate is considerably higher in Clayton than in Cobb — with nearly nearly eight times as many murders on a per capita basis in 2016 — Register’s new position is in some respects trickier to navigate, given Cobb’s fast-changing demographics and more fraught political atmosphere.
+Although the violent crime rate is considerably higher in Clayton than in Cobb — with nearly eight times as many murders on a per capita basis in 2016 — Register’s new position is in some respects trickier to navigate, given Cobb’s fast-changing demographics and more fraught political atmosphere.
 As chief of police for Clayton County, Register was an advocate of transparency and community policing initiatives, and Cobb community activists viewed him as an ideal choice to take the helm of their department as it sought to transform itself from a hidebound reminder of the region’s troubled past into an exemplar of the bighearted cosmopolitan New South.

 To judge by the stream of racially charged incidents that have made the news in the area in recent years, change was long overdue.
 In 2015, the county’s only black commissioner reported what appeared to be racial profiling by an undercover officer — a complaint that elicited a shrug from her fellow commissioners.
 A few months later, the same officer was involved in a disturbing encounter with a black driver that was captured on dashcam. (“Go to Fulton County,” he said.
 “I don’t care about your people”).
 Following a suspension, the officer resigned.

 The community’s negative perception of the department was confirmed last year in an independent report on police operations drawn up at the county’s behest by the International Association of Chiefs of Police.
 Although the report did not find evidence of systematic bias, it identified “a concerning deficit of public trust in and among a portion of the population.”
-It also made 34 recommendations, many of which Register is now implementing.
+It also made 34 recommendations, many of which the Register is now implementing.
 Among a host of other changes, he ordered that all members of his department receive additional training in crisis intervention, crime prevention, cultural diversity, and fairness in policing.
-The chief has also considered a proposal by the Cobb Coalition for Public Safety to ensure that mental health professionals be called upon on in crisis situations.
+The chief has also considered a proposal by the Cobb Coalition for Public Safety to ensure that mental health professionals are called upon in crisis situations.
 Some departments mandate that specially trained teams be deployed whenever an incident involves a potential mental health emergency, but in Cobb County, such experts are only brought in at the request of the crisis negotiation team.
 In Easley’s case, no such request was ever made.

 * * *